ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

 and have at least several known-good backups.

 Once you are satisfied, don't hurry to use the resulting file.
-Wait a week or so and to allow further consideration.
+Wait a week or so to allow further consideration.
 Then run the utility with your perfected config file on a copy of your now-current database and then use the modified database as your normal work file.
 The week delay will give you time to think about it.
 If you start using the newly modified database immediately, you'll